-Upon successful completion of all nine BOLT modules, students are eligible to obtain an Athabasca University Certificate in Technology-Based Learning: http://calendar.athabascau.ca/calendar/graduate/fhss/graduate-certificate-in-technology-based-learning.html.
+Upon successful completion of all nine BOLT modules, students are eligible to obtain an Athabasca University Graduate Certificate in Technology-Based Learning: https://www.athabascau.ca/calendar/graduate/fhss/graduate-certificate-in-technology-based-learning.html.

-Upon Program Director acceptance, students will receive the GCTBL Certificate through Athabasca University, Centre for Distance Education (CDE).
-Students may apply to receive their AU transcript (without fee).
+Upon GCTBL Program Director acceptance and admission, students will receive the GCTBL Certificate through Athabasca University.

 The BOLT program is based on the modularization of three 3-credit MEd courses: MDDE 621, MDDE 603, and MDDE 620.
 Each 3-credit course has been reconstituted into three 1-credit modules.
 The modules maintain the same level of academic quality as the original courses, including the equivalent content, assignments, and learning outcomes.
 BOLT modules can be applied toward advanced standing for the equivalent MEd Course as outlined below: